 Taking care of your furnace can go a long way in the months in between furnace service appointments.
 One of the simplest, and essential, ways to care for your furnace lies in switching out your furnace filter.
-Having a filthy air filter may contribute to a number of unfavorable issues for your heating and cooling system, its efficiency, and ultimately, how much your energy expenses are every month.
+Having a filthy air filter may contribute to a number of unfavorable concerns for your heating and cooling system, its efficiency, and ultimately, how much your energy expenses are every month.

 So what goes in to consideration when you should change your furnace filter?